RibirX/Polestar/cli/README.md

 ## About The Project

-Polestar CLI tool is a command line tool for Polestar.
-If you want to try Polestar but don't like to install Polestar App, you can try it.
+The Polestar CLI tool is a command-line interface tool for Polestar.
+You can use the CLI tool if you want to try Polestar without installing the Polestar app.

 ## Getting Started

-You can install Polestar CLI tool by cargo.
+You can install the Polestar CLI tool by cargo:

 ```sh
 cargo install polestar-cli